Terms and Conditions

 8.3 If for any reason the Event is postponed, the Customer¹s booking for that Event will be valid for the re-scheduled Event (if any) save where such re-scheduled Event takes place at a location other than the original Venue.

-8.4 If for any reason outside the control of the Seller (including, without limitation, due to the circumstances set out in Condition 10) the Event is postponed, cancelled or abandoned (whether wholly or in part) any refunds shall be limited to refunds (if any) that may payable under the rules and regulations of the Venue and/or Promoter less any Booking Fee and the Customer is advised to take out its own insurance to cover such risks.
+8.4 If for any reason outside the control of the Seller (including, without limitation, due to the circumstances set out in Condition 10) the Event is postponed, cancelled or abandoned (whether wholly or in part) any refunds shall be limited to refunds (if any) that may be payable under the rules and regulations of the Venue and/or Promoter and the Customer is advised to take out its own insurance to cover such risks.

 8.5 Where a refund is sought, the Customer must bring this to the attention of the Seller as soon as reasonably possible upon becoming aware of the cancellation, postponement or abandonment.